How to Clean and Season a Cast Iron Skillet

 A well-seasoned cast-iron skillet is virtually nonstick, so it’s worth taking the time to season (or reseason) correctly.

 A cast-iron skillet may seem like an old-fashioned cookware choice.
 But this dependable object is a must in the modern kitchen.
-Cast iron conducts heat beautifully, seamlessly transitions from stovetop to oven and lasts for decades.
-Plus, cooking with cast iron can be good for your health.
+Cast-iron conducts heat beautifully, seamlessly transitions from stovetop to oven and lasts for decades.
+Plus, cooking with cast iron can be good for your health, so it's worth looking into other cast-iron tools like Dutch ovens and cute baking molds.

 How Do I Clean My Cast-Iron Skillet?